kattni/beeware/docs/en/tutorial/tutorial-0.md

 it isn't, re-run the last command (the `activate` command) to re-activate your environment.

-::: {.admonition}
-Alternative virtual environments
+/// admonition | Alternative virtual environments

 If you're using Anaconda or miniconda, you may be more familiar with using conda environments.
 You might also have heard of `virtualenv`, a